Barry Massey: Owner/Artist

 After spending my early years working in the extreme South Dakota weather, it seemed like a good idea to get a college education and “inside job”.
 I chose a career path as a software engineer.

 During that 30-year career woodworking was a constant.
-I created and built wherever the inside job took me, including several US cities and three foreign countries – New Zealand, Germany and India.
+I created and built wherever the inside job took me, including several US cities and four foreign countries – Portugal, New Zealand, Germany and India.
 Experiencing other cultures is valuable, and the opportunity to observe how artisans around the globe use and create from local trees really expanded my view of what can be done.
 Now, in my second career, I have returned to my woodworking roots.

 When I purchased property in Colorado’s Wet Mountain Valley in 2007, the biggest surprise for me was the abundant, unique and beautiful nature of the Juniper trees.
 I had never used Juniper in woodworking or studied the species.
 The more I researched, the more I realized what a fascinating, hardy and enduring tree it is.
 There are several types of Junipers; 40 Acre Wood has the Rocky Mountain and One-seed varieties.
 One of the oldest Rocky Mountain Junipers is near Logan, Utah, and is over 3,000 years old.